 About Habitat Aid Ltd.

-HAL was founded in September 2008, with the aims of:
+HAL is an impact driven, regenerative business founded in September 2008, with the aims of:

 - Supplying evidence-based solutions to habitat loss in the UK.